claws-scot/claws-scot.github.io/meetings/meeting-220613-N.md

 &#9634; Run an Opendrift simulation
-&#8680; Meeting outcome: Tom to send Vincent a hydrodynamics solution file for Loch Long over a period of 10 days (slightly longer time than the flushing time predicted by PARTRAC)
+&#8680; <u>Meeting outcome</u>: Tom to send Vincent a hydrodynamics solution file for Loch Long over a period of 10 days (slightly longer time than the flushing time predicted by PARTRAC)
   * derive tidal range _R'_ from the hydrodynamic simulation
   * evenly-spaced particles (what depth?), control spacing or number of particles
   * seeds on land aren't moved back into the sea: